gmdworkspace/r2dbc-rsocket-playground/README.md

 Hola! this project holds a setup for creating a full stack application using R2DBC driver(for MSSQL) with RSocket protocol communication.
 On the frontend it's a node project with react for user interfaces.

+In this playground, We are going to develop a movies list page.
+The page is going to display initial 15 records and whenever you press show more it's going to fetch you back with 20 more records.
+You can visualize the data streaming all the way from database till your browser.

 ## Why R2DBC?
 The traditional JDBC drivers are blocking in nature(synchronous) which has down sides on a highly scaled applications.
 R2DBC on other hand does reactive way for data communication with the databases.